McCune1224/matrix-miles/README.md

 # Matrix Miles

 A production-ready Strava activity tracking system that bridges fitness data with embedded hardware.
-Features a Go backend API and ESP32 microcontroller client for real-world IoT deployment.
+This project includes a Go backend API and an ESP32 client for real world IoT deployments.

+## Overview

+Matrix Miles combines a Go backend with an ESP32 based client to collect, process, and visualize Strava activity data in an embedded environment.

-## System Architecture
+## Architecture

-**Backend (Go 1.25)**
+- **Backend (Go 1.25)**
   - Strava OAuth 2.0 authentication with automatic token refresh
   - PostgreSQL database with comprehensive schema and migrations
   - REST API with API key authentication for IoT devices
-- Structured logging with rotation and admin log viewing
+  - Structured logging with rotation and an admin log viewer
   - Production deployment on Railway with Docker

-**Embedded Client (C++/ESP32)**
+- **Embedded Client (C/C++ for ESP32)**
   - WiFi connectivity with automatic reconnection
   - HTTP client for secure API communication
   - JSON parsing for activity and calendar data
   - Configurable fetch intervals and user targeting
   - Ready for LED matrix display integration

 ## Project Structure